DMSC-Instrument-Data/instrument-prototype/cow_instrument/performance/evaluation.md

 ##Evaluation##

-We are attempting to measure and understand the read-performance of the new prototype (a.k.a Mapless Instrument) compared to the existing Instrument implementation in Mantid.
+We are attempting to measure and understand the read-performance of the new prototype (a.k.a **mapless Instrument**) compared to the existing Instrument implementation in Mantid.
 The point of this testing is focused on the Instrument, so aspects relating to spectrum-detector mapping, and workspace owned parameter maps have not been considered.
 This is purely an evaluation of the Instrument configuration.

 The same configuration was used in all tests.
 A fabricated instrument consisting of 6-panels, each containing 100*100 detectors.
 Panels where grouped onto one of two trolleys, which where themselves attached to the top-level instrument.
-Both Instrument v1, and Instrument v2 used the same setup.
+Both Instrument v1, and Instrument v2 (mapless instrument) used the same setup.

 ##existing_no_map##